zyedidia/knit/docs/knit.md

 ## Built-in Lua functions

+Note: several functions throw errors.
+Use the built-in Lua `pcall` function to perform error handling. `local ok, result = pcall(fn, args)` returns whether there was an error during the execution of `fn(args)`.
+The `result` variable will contain the result, or the error value.

 * `rule(rule)`: define a rule.
 The `$` syntax is shorthand for this function.

+* `rulefile(file)`: define a rule by reading it from 'file'.
+Throws an error if the file does not exist.

 * `include(file)`: run a Knitfile from its directory (changes the current working directory while the file is being executed) and return the